The Chordettes

 The Chordettes were an American female vocal quartet, specializing in traditional pop music.
-They are best known for their 1950s hit songs "Mr. Sandman" and "Lollipop".
+They are best known for their 1950s hit singles "Mr. Sandman" and "Lollipop", both of which sold over a million copies.

 Career

 The group organized in Sheboygan, Wisconsin, in 1946.
-The original members of the group were Janet Ertel (née Buschmann; September 21, 1913 – November 22, 1988), Alice Mae Buschmann Spielvogel (July 31, 1925 – January 6, 1981), Dorothy "Dottie" (Hummitzsch) Schwartz, and Jinny Osborn/Lockard (April 25, 1927 – May 19, 2003).
-Alice Spielvogel was replaced by Carol Buschmann, her sister-in-law, in 1947.
-In 1952, Lynn Evans (née Hargate; May 2, 1924 – February 6, 2020) replaced Schwartz, as Evans described in a 2015 interview.
-And in 1953, Margie Needham replaced Osborn (who was having a baby), though Osborn later returned to the group.
-Nancy Overton joined the group for live performances in 1957 after Janet Ertel, who was more than a decade older than the other members of the group, decided to retire from touring, although Ertel continued to perform on recorded material.
+The original members of the group were Janet Ertel Bleyer (née Buschmann), Alice Mae Buschmann Spielvogel, Dorothy "Dottie" (Hummitzsch) Schwartz and Jinny Osborn (née Lockard).
 Originally they sang folk music in the style of The Weavers, but eventually changed to a harmonizing style of the type known as barbershop harmony or close harmony.
-Part of this change seems to be influenced by Osborn's father.

-Jinny Osborn was born in Seattle, Washington.
-She was born Virginia Cole, the daughter of O. H. "King" Cole, who was president (1948-1949) of the Barbershop Harmony Society (then known as SPEBSQSA), and Katherine Flack.

 After performing locally in Sheboygan, they won on Arthur Godfrey's radio program Talent Scouts in 1949.
-They held feature status on Godfrey's daily program, and in 1950 cut their first LP, a collection of standards titled Harmony Time for Columbia Records.
+They held feature status on Godfrey's daily program, and in 1950 recorded their first LP, a collection of standards titled Harmony Time for Columbia Records.
 Three more LPs followed.

 In 1953, Godfrey's music director and orchestra leader, Archie Bleyer, founded Cadence Records.
 He signed a number of Godfrey regulars and former regulars, including the Chordettes, who had a number of hit records for Cadence.